wildfly/wildfly/jboss-javaee-7.0-with-tools/README.md

         </dependencies>
     </dependencyManagement>

 Unfortunately, Maven doesn't allow you to specify plugin versions this way.
-To use the plugins associated with "Java EE with Tools recommended by JBoss" BOM, add:
+To use the plugins associated with "Java EE with Tools recommended by WildFly" BOM, add:

     <pluginManagement>
         <plugins>